raygj/vault-content/use-cases/active-directory-auth/README.md

 ![diagram](/images/wireshark_failed_auth.png)

 ^^ this is a failed login attempt that ended with a `Code: 400.
-Errors: * ldap operation failed` error from Vault. the bind connection and initiatial search was successful, but then the flow stops.
+Errors: * ldap operation failed` error from Vault. the bind connection and initial search was successful, but then the flow stops.

 ![diagram](/images/wireshark_success_auth.png)